 Inkjet printers are incredibly versatile.
-Besides text documents, many can also print photos — some can even make museum-quality prints — labels, graphics, and many other types of materials.
-Multifunction (all-in-one or MFP) variants add scan, copy, and fax, making them ideal for small office/home office environments.
+Besides text documents, many can also print photos — even museum-quality prints — labels, graphics, and other types of materials.
+Multifunction (all-in-one or MFP) variants add scan, copy, and fax, making them ideal for small offices and home environments.

 After reviewing dozens of inkjet printers from across the market, we’re ready to make a few recommendations for the top spot.
 The best inkjet printer is the, but we also have a few other favorites you should take a look at.